Coelurosauravus: Gliding

 The rods originate from the lower-lateral surface of the body.
 The furling and unfurling of the gliding membrane were likely controlled by the abdominal muscles.
-Preserved fossils of Weigeltisaurus show that the bony rods had a high degree of flexibility, similar to the ribs of living gliding lizards.
-Due to the low-wing configuration, it is likely that the gliding surface was angled upwards to increase stability.
+The patagial bones had a dumbbell-shaped cross section, increasing their rigidity preventing the wing collapsing during flight.
 In living gliding lizards, it has been found that the forelimbs grab hold of the membrane during flight, suggesting that the forelimbs are used to control the patagium while in flight.
 Similar behaviour has been proposed for weigeltisaurids.
 This is supported the presence of an additional phalange in the fourth digit of the hands of weigeltisaurids, which would have allowed them to more effectively grasp the wing.
 In a 2011 study comparing Coelurosauravus elivensis and other extinct gliding reptiles to modern Draco species, Coelurosauravus was found to be a less efficient glider than modern Draco due to its larger body size, with a wing loading around 107.9 N/m^{2}, 4.5 times than higher than Draco, with a substantial drop in height per glide, corresponding with a steep descent angle of more than 45 degrees.
 However, some authors have considered that the unique configuration and aspect ratio of the wings of weigeltisaurids means that the comparison needs to be tested experimentally.
+A later 2025 study found that the body mass of Coelurosauravus had been overestimated and that it would have been a relatively efficient glider.

 Paleoenvironment

 The Lower Sakamena Formation was deposited in a wetland environment situated within a North-South orientated rift valley, perhaps similar to Lake Tanganyika.
-The climate at the time of deposition was temperate, warm, and humid, with seasonal rainfall and possible monsoons Flora from the formation includes the equisetalean Schizoneura, the glossopterid gymnosperm Glossopteris, and seed fern Lepidopteris.
-Other vertebrates known from the Lower Sakamena Formation include the palaeoniscoid fish Atherstonia, the procolophonid parareptile Barasaurus, the neodiapsids Hovasaurus, Claudiosaurus, Thadeosaurus, and Acerosodontosaurus, fragments of rhinesuchid temnospondyls, an indeterminate theriodont therapsid and the dicynodont Oudenodon.
+The climate at the time of deposition was temperate, warm, and humid, with seasonal rainfall and possible monsoons.
+Flora from the formation includes the equisetalean Schizoneura, the glossopterid gymnosperm tree Glossopteris, and seed fern Lepidopteris.
+Other vertebrates known from the Lower Sakamena Formation include the palaeoniscoid fish Atherstonia, the procolophonoid parareptile Barasaurus, the neodiapsid reptiles Hovasaurus, Claudiosaurus, Thadeosaurus, and Acerosodontosaurus, fragments of rhinesuchid temnospondyls, an indeterminate theriodont therapsid and the dicynodont Oudenodon.